10 Different Types of Lace Explained

 Tatting is a method for handcrafting a particularly strong lace from a combination of knots and loops that is particularly popular in the fashion industry.

-It requires the use of specific cotton, which the designer then knots to make a warp and weft of knots with a shuttle.
+It requires specific cotton, which the designer knots to make a warp and weft of knots with a shuttle.

-Tatting lace is delicate and fine, and it is useful for edging collars, pillows, and other decorative items like this.
+Tatting lace is delicate and fine, useful for edging collars, pillows, and other decorative items like this.

 10. Swiss Entredeux Lace